THE GRADUATE SCHOOL AND UNIVERSITY CENTER

 THE CITY UNIVERSITY OF NEW YORK

-(Revised and approved by HLBLL’s Executive Committee in May 2017)
+(Revised and approved by LAILAC’s Executive Committee in May 2017)

 This Handbook supplements the current Bulletin of the Graduate Center, the current Student Handbook, and the Announcement of Courses.
 All policies and requirements described in this Handbook apply to all students in the Ph.D.
-Program in Hispanic and Luso-Brazilian Literatures and Languages and are effective immediately.
+Program in Latin American, Iberian and Latino Cultures and are effective immediately.
 Request for exemption from any requirement must be made in writing to the Executive Officer of the program.

 This Handbook will be revised periodically to incorporate changes made in program policy.
 Proposals for policy change by students or faculty should be submitted in writing to the appropriate committee for discussion.
 Approval or disapproval of policy change is determined by a majority vote of the members of the Executive Committee.